TheDialgaTeam/Xiropool/README.md

 # Xiropht-Mining-Pool
-Mining pool tool compatible with Xiropht, released has example, this mining pool tool is compatible with Windows/Linux and more.
+Mining pool tool compatible with Xiropht, released has example tool with an example of website, this mining pool tool is compatible with Windows/Linux and more.

 <h2>Description</h2>
 This mining pool tool don't require to sync blocks to receive the latest blocktemplate.